You are here

 ENFORCEMENT UNIT

-An Enforcement unit has been established at the Board.
-The number to call to report fraud including failure to secure workers' compensation coverage is (404) 657-7285.
+The Enforcement Division investigates incidents of non-compliance and allegations of fraud.
+The number to call or report fraud, including failure to secure workers’ compensation coverage, is (404) 657-7285.

 NOTICE